svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Looper mux view](../screenshots/looper-mux.jpg)

 The "looper-mux" logical device is a thing that allows you to manage the recording of the looped audio phrases.
-It's purpose is to replace your RC-505 :)
+Its purpose is to replace your RC-505 :)

 ## Selecting the active looper instance

-The "looper mux" logical device consists of 4 looper instaces:
+The "looper mux" logical device consists of 4 looper instances:

 ![Looper instances](./resources/looper-instance.png)